FlorinTulba/Pic2Sym/ReadMe.txt

 Desired Features
 ----------------
-- choice of font type and size and character set
+- choice of font type and size and symbols set
-- selecting the size of output (width and height expressed in characters)
+- selecting the size of output (width and height expressed in symbols count)
-- optimal background & foreground for each character
+- optimal background & foreground for each symbol
 - the output presented as html / image / view